-The following classifications list different standard types grouped by categories.
+The following classifications list different standard types in Visual Basic grouped by categories.
 Each type allocates different size of memory storage.
 Some of the types have declaration character which can be used to explicitly define the type of the variable in a short form.
 Most of the types provide specific function to convert the value from a variant.

 Numeric type variables are used to hold positive and negative integer values (without the decimal point), e.g. 1, 2, 10, -10, -1000 etc. Different numeric types allow storing different value ranges and requires different size of the allocated storage.
 The most commonly used type is Integer.

 If the assigned value doesn’t fit the range Run-time error ‘6’ overflow will be displayed at the compile time.

 Allocates 1 byte of storage.
 Value ranges from 0 through 255.
 The function of converting to Byte is CByte.

 Allocates 2 bytes of storage.
 Value ranges from –32,768 through 32,767.
 The type declaration character for integer is %.
 The function of converting to Integer is CInt.

 Allocates 4 bytes of storage.
 Value ranges from –2,147,483,648 through 2,147,486,647.
 The type declaration character for long is &.
 The function of converting to Long is CLng